Kampala Northern Bypass Highway: Overview

 The bypass opened to traffic on 1 October 2009.
 Constructed between 2004 and 2009, the bypass is about 22 km long.
 The project was funded by the European Union and the Uganda government.

 Expansion

 In August 2012, Ugandan print media reported that expansion of the bypass to dual carriageway for its entire length would begin in early 2013.
 Funding for the expansion is being provided by the European Investment Bank, the European Union, and the Ugandan government.

 In May 2014, the Uganda National Roads Authority awarded the construction contract for the expansion to Mota-Engil, Engenharia E Construcao SA, a subsidiary of the Mota-Engil civil engineering and construction conglomerate based in Portugal.
 Construction was expected to start in June 2014 and last 30 months.

-In October 2014, Ugandan print media reported that the construction start was postponed to the end of 2014 and would last approximately 30 months.
+In October 2014, Ugandan print media reported that the start of construction had been postponed to the end of 2014 and would last approximately 30 months.

 On 23 February 2015, the widening of the bypass was officially launched.

 Construction costs are budgeted at €67.4 million.
 The breakdown of the funding sources is in the table below: